 (Note: Many of our readers may not celebrate Christmas, but the general principles outlined below can be applied to any holiday.
 The specific activities will, of course, be different, but that is what gives us rich cultural diversity.)

-Now, taking all this into consideration, decide together how you will spend the limited time you have during this busy season.
+Decide together how you will spend the limited time you have during this busy season.
 You will probably need to eliminate several things at the bottom of your list.
-You may decide that the most important thing for your family is a big feast on Christmas Day.
-Since most of the work involved must be done later in the month, your family will probably have time to do some other things earlier in the month.
-If you have more time than your husband does, you may be able to do some of the preparation for family activities, or you and the kids may do some things without him.
-Be sure to add at least one activity just for you and your husband, even if it is brief — get a sitter and do something special as a couple.
+You may decide that the most important thing for your family is a big feast.
+Since most of the work involved must be right before the meal, your family will probably have time to do some other things earlier in the month.
+Be sure to add at least one activity just for the adults in the family, even if it is brief — get a sitter and do something special for you.

 Putting together a dream list and prioritizing it is very important.
 One of the reasons we often feel overwhelmed by the season is that we try to do everything — everything doesn’t make the holiday special, but a few things can, if they are chosen carefully.

-- Have professional family photos taken.
+- Have a professional family photo taken.
 Frame them and include them in the holiday decorations.

-- Decorate the house with lots of evergreen so that the house smells like a forest.
+- Decorate the house with lots of evergreen so the house smells like a forest.

 - Decorate the house with moving holiday displays.

-- Drive to a Christmas tree farm out in the country and cut a tree.
+- If you get a Christmas tree, drive to a Christmas tree farm out in the country and cut a tree.

-- Play Christmas music while we decorate the tree, and when we are done, have everyone stand around it holding hands, and sing “Oh, Christmas Tree”!
+- Play holiday music while you decorate the tree, and when you are done, have everyone stand around it holding hands, and sing “Oh, Christmas Tree”!

 - String lights all over the outside of our house.

-- Have a crockpot of spiced apple cider going all month long, so we can enjoy a steaming mug whenever we are in the mood — plus it makes the house smell like cinnamon and cloves all the time.
+- Have a crock pot of spiced apple cider going all month long, so you can enjoy a steaming mug whenever you are in the mood — plus it makes the house smell like cinnamon and cloves all the time.

-- Send Christmas cards to friends and family that we won’t have an opportunity to see during the holidays.
+- Send holiday cards to friends and family that you won’t have an opportunity to see during the holidays.